AndrewH1188/little-world-of-lego/TESTING.md

 ### Stripe Elements JS Validation
 ![stripe_elements.js](assets/testing/validators/js-validator/stripe-elements-js-results.jpg)
+* I have left the missing semicolon as I was getting a console error.
+I'm not sure why there are the other two warningsa about the 'template literal' but these have been left.

 ### Quantity input JS Validation
 ![quantity_input_script.html](assets/testing/validators/js-validator/qty-input-js-results.jpg)
+* The other warnings have been left as I believe that this is because of the nature of the file, being in an html document, rather than its own JS file.

 ### Country Field JS Validation
 ![countryfield.js](assets/testing/validators/js-validator/countryfield-js-results.jpg)
+* I have removed the unnecessary semicolon, so this is now ok as per the JSHint validator.
+I have ignored the let warning that is there.

 ### JSONFormatter